lastmjs/zwitterion/README.md

 ## Production Use

 To create a static build suitable for uploading to a CDN (content delivery network), run Zwitterion with the `--build-static` option.
 The static files will be created in a directory called `dist` in the directory Zwitterion is started from.
-You may need to add the `application/javascript` MIME type to your hosting provider for your TypeScript and AssemblyScript files.
+You will probably need to add the `application/javascript` MIME type to your hosting provider for your TypeScript, AssemblyScript, Rust, Wasm, and Wat files.

 From the terminal: